mattrussi/gitlab-com-runbooks/docs/config_management/alerts/ComponentResourceRunningOut_disk_space.md

 ## Severities

-This alert is usually assigned a low Severity (S4 or S3)
+This alert is usually assigned a low Severity (S4 or S3), but may become a higher severity if the resource is not investigated and the disk usage reaches the capacity.

 ## Verification

-- > Prometheus link to query that triggered the alert
-- > Additional monitoring dashboards
-- > Link to log queries if applicable
+Additional monitring dashboards can be found for the affected service in the "Saturation Details" section for the "disk_space component saturation" view - [HAProxy Disk Space Utilization per Device per Node Example](https://dashboards.gitlab.net/d/frontend-main/frontend3a-overview?orgId=1&viewPanel=2661375984)

 ## Recent changes